Download PDF

 Open Markets

-Uganda has two preferential trade agreements in force.
-The trade-weighted average tariff rate is 13.6 percent, and 22 nontariff measures are in effect.
-Other barriers to trade persist.
+The trade-weighted average tariff rate is 14.8 percent, and nontariff barriers further constrain trade freedom.
 The investment regime is complex and nontransparent, although foreign investment is allowed in most sectors.
-The financial sector is dominated by banking.
-Access to financial services has expanded gradually across the country.
+The financial system is dominated by banking and not fully developed.